 Meatloaf is a staple of home cooking across the US, here served in a pork version.
 It was a fine dish that any mom would be pleased with, but the portion was so massive it could have fed a family of four – and no doggy bags were available.
 It’s always tragic to see good food going to waste; perhaps the days of moneyed excess aren’t over just yet.

-Set Menu:2 courses & a glass of Sparkling Wine £19
+Set Menu:2 courses & a glass of Prosecco £19

-From a set menu, or 3 courses £23 with a glass of sparkling wine.
+From a set menu, or 3 courses £23 with a glass of Prosecco.
 Not available in conjunction with any other offers.

 Avenue 7-9 St James's Street

 - Venue phone:

 - Opening hours:

 Lunch served noon-3pm Mon-Fri; 11am-4pm Sat.
 Dinner served 5.30-10pm Mon-Sat.